litmuschaos/litmus-docs/website/docs/concepts/probes.md

       initialDelay: 5s
 ```

-> `source.hostNetwork` can be set to `true` to allow access to the node network namespace for the pod executing the probe
+> `source.hostNetwork` can be set to `true` to allow access to the node network namespace for the pod executing the probe.

 For insights into efficient chaos probe practices and our roadmap for the future, check out the [best practices](../best-practices.md#probes).